 Monster Hunters is director Brendan Petrizzo’s first feature film, but he’s had plenty of experience on sets in other roles.
 Among other things, he did second unit work on Clown and Verotika.
 He was also a production assistant on Zombie With A Shotgun and The Wretched.
 He’s learned well, Monster Hunters looks good and is free from a lot of the usual gaffes we see in films from The Asylum.

 The script by Jeremy M. Inman is much better than the one he wrote for Battle Star Wars.
 This time he’s actually caught the spirit of these B movies and the results are quite enjoyable.
 The film has a good pace and a decent amount of action for a change.
 The nerdy alien weapons expert Robert Drake Aka Bob (Mark Valeriano, The 27 Club, The Dark Military) is way more annoying than he needs to be.
 But otherwise, the main characters are well done for once.

 The effects are, as usual, a mixed back.
-The CGI aliens and spaceship are actually good by low-budget standards for the most part.
+The CGI aliens and spaceship are actually good by low-budget standards, for the most part.
 As are the couple of gore scenes we get.
 However, the fire and explosion scenes are awful.
-You also have o deal with the usual ridiculous moments like when they hook the alien ship’s power supply into their system with jumper cables.
-I guess having there really is an Auto Zone everywhere.
+You also have to deal with the usual ridiculous moments, like when they hook the alien ship’s power supply into their system with jumper cables.
+I guess there really is an Auto Zone everywhere.